Surabhi-Patil/Cloud-Computing/README.md

 Course Description

 This graduate-level course covered topics and technologies related to cloud computing and their practical implementations.
 The current industry trends have blurred the line between software developer, system administration, tester and many other roles.
 These days development teams are responsible from developing software to testing it to deploying it out to production and handling production issues at 2am.
-We explored different models, techniques and architecture of cloud computing and prepare you to meet current market demands.
+We explored different models, techniques and architecture of cloud computing which prepared us to meet current market demands.
 We gained hands on experience with various feature of popular cloud platforms such as Google Cloud Platform, Amazon Web Services, Microsoft Azure, etc.

 Course Goals